joelouthan/Theologicus/src/creed-apostles/apostles14-amen.md

 ## The Belief

+Taken from the [1689 Baptist Confession of Faith, Chapter 1.2 The Old and New Testaments of Holy Scripture](https://theologic.us/confession-1689/1689-01-2-old-and-new-testaments.html), let us examine the promises of God.

 ### All of which are given by the inspiration of God, to be the rule of faith and life

 >2 Timothy 3:16-17 (CSB) All Scripture is inspired by God and is profitable for teaching, for rebuking, for correcting, for training in righteousness, so that the man of God may be complete, equipped for every good work.